-Commission, the National Governors Association, and the National Conference of State Legislatures have explored state and local broadband programs.
+In addition to federal support for broadband deployment, there are programs and activities ongoing at the state and local level.
+Surveys, assessments, and reports from the Alliance for Public Technology and the Communications Workers of America, 30 the California Public Utilities Commission, 31 the National Governors Association, 32 the National Conference of State Legislatures, 33 and the Pew Center on the States 34 have explored state and local broadband programs.
 A related issue is the emergence of municipal broadband networks (primarily wireless and fiber based) and the debate over whether such networks constitute unfair competition with the private sector.